Meqolo/chickynoid/README.md

 Players can't move cheat with this.
 At all*
 The version of the chickynoid on the server is ground-truth, so its perfect for doing server-side checks for touching triggers and other gameplay uses that humanoid isn't good at.
-The chickynoid player controller code is fairly simple, and easy to customize.
+The chickynoid player controller code is fairly straightforward.
+Turn speed, braking, max speed, "step up size" and acceleration are much easier to tune than in default roblox.

 **How does it do it?**

+TBD!